deepin-community/sudo/INSTALL.md

         place of a path to denote the default system libtool (obtained via the user's PATH) and the default libtool that comes with sudo.

+    --with-aix-soname=svr4
+        Starting with version 1.9.13, sudo will build AIX-style shared libraries and dynamic shared objects by default instead of svr4-style..
+This means that the default sudo plugins are now .a (archive) files that contain a .so shared object file instead of bare .so files.
+This was done to improve compatibility with the AIX Freeware ecosystem, specifically, the AIX Freeware build of OpenSSL.
+To restore the old, pre-1.9.13 behavior, run configure using the --with-aix-soname=svr4 option.

 ### Optional features: